 The Senate President may participate in Council and Senate-wide votes, but in the Council he/she votes last and may not cast a secret ballot.
 There he/she counts as present only when he/she does vote and never counts toward a quorum.

 The Vice President meets with the Council, acts as President in the President’s absence, and serves as secretary of the Senate by announcing Council and plenary meetings and circulating their minutes (unless Council votes to proceed in secret to protect someone from injury), by maintaining records of Senate actions and a census of Senate membership, and by publicizing elections and reporting their results.

 Article VI.
 Committees

-The Senate has seven Standing Committees appointed by the Council.
+The Senate has eight Standing Committees appointed by the Council.
 Besides Chairs, who may vote, they have equal numbers of additional voting members from each college’s faculty and any nonvoting members whom the Council may wish to include for their expert advice.
 Appointments are for two years, with no limit on reappointment.
 Committees elect their own chairs subject to the approval of the Council.